 - how serious are the complications of infection or how deadly is this virus – so far, “reported illnesses have ranged from mild to severe, including illness resulting in death,” but the latest worldwide mortality rate of 1.4 to 3.4% is much higher than seasonal flu

 - can the virus be contained – this seems unlikely…

 We got one answer recently, as it seems that people with the virus are contagious before they have symptoms.

-If you are going to develop a fever and symptoms of lower respiratory illness during cold and flu season in the United States, especially if you haven’t traveled to China, then it is probably the flu, not the new coronavirus…
+If you are going to develop a fever and symptoms of lower respiratory illness during cold and flu season in the United States, especially if you haven’t traveled to a high risk area, then it is probably the flu, not the new coronavirus…

 - Anti-Vax Coronavirus Conspiracy Theories